bihor/backendtools/Documentation/User/Index.rst

 Note to tool 1 (shows you all pages where you use extensions): you can add more CType´s here: "Or exclude elements with this CType value:".
-Seperate them by a space character.
+Separate them by a space character.
 E.g.: "gridelements_pi1 mask_button mask_box".